WeiShaoD/neuroimage-menu/docs/source/AFNI/AFNI_preprocess/AFNI_preprocessing_2.rst

 5 ``-epi_base`` : the epi base used in alignment, The “epi” options signalize that the functional volume with the least variability will be used as a reference image, and non-brain tissue is stripped by
 ``3dAutomask`` , an alternative to ``3dSkullStrip``.

-6 lpc (Localized Pearson Correlation) function.
+7 lpc (Localized Pearson Correlation) function.
 The 'lpc' cost function is computed by the 3dAllineate program.

-6 ``-giant_move`` attempts to find a good initial starting alignment between the anatomical and functional images, and the last two options indicate that we do not want to include alignment and slice-timing correction in the current command. ``giant_move`` option will usually work well too,but it adds significant time to the processing and allows for the possibility of a very bad alignment.
+8 ``-giant_move`` attempts to find a good initial starting alignment between the anatomical and functional images, ``giant_move`` option will usually work well too,but it adds significant time to the processing and allows for the possibility of a very bad alignment.

+9 The last two options ``-volreg off``, ``-tshift off`` indicate that we do not want to include alignment and slice-timing correction in the current command.

 Normalization
 ^^^^^^^^^^^^^